-Chococo Claire here with a couple of simple hot chocolate recipes to cheer the soul whilst there is a lot of wintry weather going on out there!
-So get into the hygge vibe, pull on your comfy leggings, light the fire if you have one (or candles if you don't), fish a good book to read & make a delicious hot chocolate Chococo-style...enjoy
+So light the fire if you have one (or candles if you don't), fish out a good book to read & make a delicious hot chocolate Chococo-style...enjoy

 Classic Hot Chocolate & Salted Caramel variation:

-Our house hot chocolate in our Chococo Chocolate Houses in Swanage, Winchester & Exeter is made by melting flakes of 70% single origin Madagascan dark chocolate (that has been produced in Madagascar) into local fresh milk.
+Our house hot chocolate in our Chococo Chocolate Houses in Swanage, Winchester, Exeter & Horsham is made by melting flakes of pure 70% single origin Madagascar dark chocolate (that has been produced in Madagascar) into local fresh milk.

 Click here to buy our 70% hot chocolate flakes

-You can make your hot chocolate at home with any good quality dark chocolate (so make sure it definitely does not contain any palm oil or any other vegetable fats), and you can also make it vegan-friendly if you use soya or almond milk.
+You can make your hot chocolate at home with any good quality dark chocolate (so make sure it definitely does not contain any palm oil or any other vegetable fats), and you can also make it vegan-friendly if you use any plant-based milks.

 You will need to make x1 mug:

-250ml milk, whole or semi skimmed (or soya or almond milk for a dairy-free option)
+250ml milk, whole or semi skimmed (or plant milk for a dairy-free option)

 a large pinch of crushed sea salt (optional)